dalyw/wwna-variables-2024/README.md

 ### R Scripts

-For R users, ensure you have the required packages installed, then run:
+Ensure you have the required packages installed, then run:
 ```r
 source("RUN_ALL.R")
 ```